 Polycarbonate is an altogether healthier alternative to most materials.
 It’s not as toxic as other types of plastic, which is an enormous benefit.
 Because you can recycle polycarbonate plastics, they’re an environmentally friendly option, as well.

-Their safety extends to their heat-resistance.
-That feature allows PC plastics to work together with flame retardant materials to protect against heat and fire.
+Their safety extends to their heat resistance.
+That feature allows polycarbonate sheeting and other fabrications to work together with flame-retardant materials to protect against heat and fire.
 Add in its ability to weather through almost any type of weather and you can understand why it’s perfect for building construction, armored vehicles, and aerospace applications.

 Now you know what polycarbonate material is and what polycarbonate is used for in a range of industries.
 If you have an idea about a prototype or a need for a plastic part, then you can talk to the experts at Polymershapes about the next course of action.
 Your idea might work best with thermoforming or another type of plastic manipulation.